wangz10/ModelGenerator/README.md

 ModelGenerator is built on PyTorch, HuggingFace, and Lightning, and works seamlessly with these ecosystems.

+See the [ModelGenerator documentation](https://genbio-ai.github.io/ModelGenerator) for installation, usage, tutorials, and API reference.

 ## Who uses ModelGenerator?

 ### 🧬 Biologists